 As trust goes out of the window, primordial survival instincts kick in – the film also ends with a famously open-ended scene which, after we researched online, still has fans debating the living daylights out of its potential meaning.
 And Kurt Russell’s delivery of that line is utterly fantastic: “Where were you Childs?”

-Although it failed in 1982, the Thing is now considered an example of what Hollywood should be doing in the modern era, rather than relying on increasingly tedious CGI to deliver the aesthetic goods, go back to practical effects.
+Anyway, although The Thing failed in 1982 it’s now considered an example of what Hollywood should be doing in the modern era.
+Rather than relying on increasingly tedious CGI to deliver the aesthetic goods, go back to practical effects.

-It’s a scary, claustrophobic classic and whilst not quite at the heights of Alien, it’s nevertheless a great fun film which will stick with you for a lifetime.
+And why?
+Carpenter’s film is a scary, claustrophobic classic.
+Whilst not quite at the heights of Alien, it’s nevertheless a brilliant film that’ll stick with you for a lifetime.

 In 2011, Hollywood rolled out a controversial prequel telling the events leading up to the 1982 film.
-To be fair, it is a decent film and perfectly enjoyable – a lot of effort clearly went into its production.
+To be fair, we think it’s a decent enough film and perfectly enjoyable – a lot of effort clearly went into its production.